 We also need to filter out tombs, since they should not appear in the output tree.
 We do this recursively.
 If the current subtree root of T' in Algorithm 5 is a tomb, we will need to fill it in using the last element in its left subtree.
-We note that the effective size of the left subtree cannot be 0 (otherwise the algorithm returns at Line 11).
-To do this, the algorithm will take an extra boolean argument last denoting if the last element of the result needs to be extracted (returned as e in the output of Algorithm 5).
-In this case, if the root of T' is a tomb, the algorithm simply passes a true value to the left recursive call, getting the last element to replace the tomb.
+We note that the effective size of the left subtree cannot be 0 (otherwise the algorithm returns at Line

-$^{^3}$ Generally speaking, the constant 2 here can be any value, but here we use 2 for convenience.
+$^{^3{\}mbox{Generally speaking}},$ the constant 2 here can be any value, but here we use 2 for convenience.